vuw-research-computing/raapoi-tools/docs/index.md

 [Cloudstor Login](https://apac01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcloudstor.aarnet.edu.au%2Fsimplesaml%2Fmodule.php%2Fdiscopower%2Fdisco.php%3FentityID%3Dhttps%253A%252F%252Fcloudstor.aarnet.edu.au%252Fsimplesaml%252Fmodule.php%252Fsaml%252Fsp%252Fmetadata.php%252Fdefault-sp%26return%3Dhttps%253A%252F%252Fcloudstor.aarnet.edu.au%252Fsimplesaml%252Fmodule.php%252Fsaml%252Fsp%252Fdiscoresp.php%253FAuthID%253D_d8e2f7cbdf882a033df5b33385b5936c08e0e133a1%25253Ahttps%25253A%25252F%25252Fcloudstor.aarnet.edu.au%25252Fsimplesaml%25252Fmodule.php%25252Fcore%25252Fas_login.php%25253FAuthId%25253Ddefault-sp%252526ReturnTo%25253Dhttp%2525253A%2525252F%2525252Fcloudstor.aarnet.edu.au%2525252Fplus%2525252F%26returnIDParam%3Didpentityid&data=02%7C01%7Cwes.harrell%40vuw.ac.nz%7Cefa10aeb0f1d42a6cd2408d6953c9496%7Ccfe63e236951427e8683bb84dcf1d20c%7C0%7C0%7C636860484751891881&sdata=nkN7OI6g%2BKs%2FLoMG6tOtoWqk1%2FU1gbxZK%2FjCd8NNZ6c%3D&reserved=0)

+NOTE: Within the Cloudstor web login settings you will need to create a Cloudstor Password, this is the password you will use to login on raapoi, it does not use your VUW credentials for the command line login.

 Once you have setup your cloudstor (aka ownCloud) credentials you can use them to sync data to and from Raapoi.
 For example, if I wanted to sync my project space to Cloudstor I would do the following from raapoi login node: